polifonia-project/stories/Jorge: Librarian/readme.md

 ---
-component-id: Keoma
+component-id: Jorge
-name: "Keoma"
+name: "Jorge"
-long-title: "Keoma"
+long-title: "Jorge"
 type: Persona
 related-components:
-- Keoma#1_RestorationAndSoundPractices
+- Jorge#1_FindSimilarScores
 ---

 # Persona description

-This is a description of the persona Keoma
+Jorge is managing a library of music scores, and is responsible for the sub-part of the library catalog which is already digitized.
+A digitidez score is available in one of the following format: PDF/JPEG (resulting from a scan of the sheet score), or MusicXML/MEI (resulting from an OMR, transcription or direct manual input).

 ## Name
-Keoma
+Jorge

 ## Age

 ## Occupation
 - primary role
-    - Architect
+    - Librarian
 - secondary roles
-    - Restorer
+    -

 ## Knowledge/Skills
-He is an architect and a restorer.
+He is a librarian, with skills in digital libraries.

 ## Interests
-He is involved in the cultural heritage protection.
+He is involved in advanced technoilogires to promote the content of his library.